Observational appearance of Kaluza-Klein black holes: Shadow of Kaluza-Klein black holes

 Figure \ref{accdisk17} illustrates images of the accretion disk for the case when the inclination angle $\iota = 17^{\circ}$ and $80^{\circ}$ and for the different values of BH parameters $\alpha$ and $b$.

-{One can observe that with an increase of the values of the parameters $\alpha$ and $b$, the photon ring starts to disappear due to the fact that the image BH with accretion disk completely or partially overlaps the photon ring.} We hope to compare our results with images of thin accretion disks from future X-ray interferometric missions \cite{Uttley:2019ngm}.
+One can observe that with an increase of the values of the parameters $\alpha$ and $b$, the photon ring starts to disappear due to the fact that the BH image with the accretion disk completely or partially overlaps the photon ring. {As $r_{ISCO}$ decreases with increasing parameters $\alpha$ and $b$, the photon ring begins to overlap with the inner edge of the disk.} We hope to compare our results with images of thin accretion disks from future X-ray interferometric missions \cite{Uttley:2019ngm}.

 \ \ \